Antonio-Laguna/jqueryTranslator/readme.md

 Where #home is the ID of the page.

+### My page isn't being translated!

+The most common cause of this, is because the JSON package isn't valid.
+To check it, please use some kind of validation service such as JSONLint.

-# Contributing
+## Contributing

 You are invited to contribute code and make suggestions to this project.
 If you're interested in contributing, please fork the repository, make your changes, and send a pull-request.

 Learn more about [how to fork](http://help.github.com/fork-a-repo/) and [pull-requests](http://help.github.com/pull-requests/).

-# Credits & Licensing
+## Credits & Licensing

 Dual licensed under the GPL (http://dev.jquery.com/browser/trunk/jquery/GPL-LICENSE.txt) and MIT (http://dev.jquery.com/browser/trunk/jquery/MIT-LICENSE.txt) licenses.